The Role of Symmetry in Quantum Query-to-Communication Simulation: Abstract

 \section{Abstract}

 Buhrman, Cleve and Wigderson (STOC'98) showed that for every Boolean function $f : \pmone^n \to \pmone$ and $G \in \{\AND_2, \XOR_2\}$, the bounded-error quantum communication complexity of the composed function $f \circ G$ equals $O(\Q(f) \log n)$, where $\Q(f)$ denotes the bounded-error quantum query complexity of $f$.
 This is achieved by Alice running the optimal quantum query algorithm for~$f$, using a round of $O(\log n)$ qubits of communication to implement each query.
 This is in contrast with the classical setting, where it is easy to show that $\mathsf{R}^{cc}(f \circ G) \leq 2\mathsf{R}(f)$, where $\mathsf{R}^{cc}$ and $\mathsf{R}$ denote bounded-error communication and query complexity, respectively.
-Chakraborty et al.~(CCC'20) exhibited a total function for which the $\log n$ overhead in the BCW simulation is required.
-We improve upon their result in several ways. \begin{itemize} \item We show that the $\log n$ overhead is \emph{not} required when $f$ is symmetric (i.e., depends only on the Hamming weight of its input), generalizing a result of Aaronson and Ambainis for the Set-Disjointness function (Theory of Computing'05).
+We show that the $O(\log n)$ overhead is required for some functions in the quantum setting, and thus the BCW simulation is tight.
+We note here that prior to our work, the possibility of $\mathsf{Q}^{cc}(f \circ G) = O(\mathsf{Q}(f))$, for all $f$ and all $G \in \{\AND_2, \XOR_2\}$, had not been ruled out.
+More specifically, we show the following. \begin{itemize} \item We show that the $\log n$ overhead is \emph{not} required when $f$ is symmetric (i.e., depends only on the Hamming weight of its input), generalizing a result of Aaronson and Ambainis for the Set-Disjointness function (Theory of Computing'05).
 This upper bound assumes a shared entangled state, though for most symmetric functions the assumed number of entangled qubits is less than the communication and hence could be part of the communication. \item In order to prove the above, we design an efficient distributed version of noisy amplitude amplification that allows us to prove the result when $f$ is the OR function. \item In view of our first result above, one may ask whether the $\log n$ overhead in the BCW simulation can be avoided even when $f$ is transitive, which is a weaker notion of symmetry.
 We give a strong negative answer by showing that the $\log n$ overhead is still necessary for some transitive functions even when we allow the quantum communication protocol an error probability that can be arbitrarily close to~$1/2$ (this corresponds to the unbounded-error model of communication). \item We also give, among other things, a general recipe to construct functions for which the $\log n$ overhead is required in the BCW simulation in the bounded-error communication model, even if the parties are allowed to share an arbitrary prior entangled state for free. \end{itemize}